SingleID/singleid-first-class-login/README.md

 #### PLEASE NOTE:

+At 2015-10-10 this plugin fully works only with the [android](https://play.google.com/store/apps/developer?id=SingleID%20Inc) release .

+Please note that on some webserver the [iOS ](https://itunes.apple.com/us/app/singleid/id957303337?mt=8) release could not works.
+A fix is already under review by Apple

-At 2015-09-23 this plugin works only with the [android](https://play.google.com/store/apps/developer?id=SingleID%20Inc) and  [iOS ](https://itunes.apple.com/us/app/singleid/id957303337?mt=8) release of SingleID.
-WindowsPhone versions is still under review by Microsoft and todate cannot be used as 2FA with Wordpress.
+WindowsPhone versions todate cannot be used as 2FA with Wordpress.

 ----------